 If no response is received from the backend server within the request timeout period, CLB returns an HTTP 504 error to the client.

-Enable Gzip Compression Specify whether to enable Gzip compression for a specified file type.
+Enable Gzip Compression Specify whether to enable Gzip compression to compress specific types of files.

 Step 2: Add backend servers

 After you configure the listener, you must add backend servers to process client requests.
 You can use the default server group that is configured for the CLB instance.
 You can also create a vServer group or a primary/secondary server group.
-For more information, see Backend server overview.
+For more information, see Overview.

 The default server group is selected in this example.